Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Introduction

 Coherence and ambiguity have opposite meanings in English but may coincide in quantum physics.
 For to be coherent means a system has a propensity for interference~\cite{MandelWolf1995,BornWolf1999} between two distinguishable states that may be at odds with each other, as parodied by Schr\"odinger's cat~\cite{Schrodinger1935cat}.
 This is particularly true for quantum coherence, where the more diametrically opposed the terms in a superposition, the more quantum a state may be deemed~\cite{Aberg2006arxiv,Baumgratzetal2014}, leading to the ``coherence scale'' as a measure of coherence weighted by macroscopic distinguishability~\cite{Hertz}.

-To this may be added another ingredient, that quantum states cannot provide simultaneous, definite values for the expectation values of noncommuting operators.
+To this may be added another ingredient, that quantum states cannot provide simultaneous, exact values for the expectation values of noncommuting operators.
 In the case of position and momentum, this leads to the quadrature coherence scale (QCS) as a measure of the total coherence for any pair of maximally noncommuting quadrature observables; unsurprisingly, this quantity is related to noise properties of a state \cite{Hillery3}, a state's usefulness for multiparameter displacement sensing \cite{Goldbergetal2021rotationspublished}, loss properties of a state \cite{LupuGladsteinetal2025}, decoherence \cite{Hertz}, quasiprobability distribution fluctuations and quantum chaos \cite{GongBrumer}, and more.
 What is the appropriate coherence scale for operators with more complicated commutation relations ?

-We begin with spins, where the three angular momentum operators satisfy the SU(2) commutation relations \eq{ [J_1,J_2]=\iu J_3 } and cyclic permutations thereof ($\hbar=1$).
+We begin with spin-$J$ systems, where we can define angular momentum operators in three orthogonal directions, denoted by $i=1$, $2$, and $3$, that satisfy the SU(2) commutation relations \eq{ [J_1,J_2]=\iu J_3 } and cyclic permutations thereof ($\hbar=1$).
 This is the regime of optical polarization~\cite{Goldbergetal2021polarization}, structured light~\cite{DennisAlonso2017}, Bose-Einstein condensates~\cite{Albiezetal2005}, and any other physical system whose mathematics resembles angular momentum, such as magnets.
-A quantum state will commute with an angular momentum operator if the former is an eigenstate of the latter, while it will maximally noncommute when it is a maximally coherent superposition of two angular momentum eigenstates.
+A quantum state \sugg{$\rho$} will commute with an angular momentum operator if the former is an eigenstate of the latter, while it will maximally noncommute when it is a maximally coherent superposition of two angular momentum eigenstates.
 With this in mind, a simple definition of the spin coherence scale is the readily calculable \eq{ \SCS^2\propto \sum_{i=1}^3\Tr([\rho,J_i]^2). } We then proceed to study $\SCS^2$ and its properties.